vg-json-data/sm-json-data/strats.md

 A `leaveWithTemporaryBlue` exit condition represents that Samus can leave through this door by jumping with temporary blue.
 It can be applied to either horizontal or vertical transitions.

 The `leaveWithTemporaryBlue` object has the following property:
-- _direction_: This takes two possible values "left" and "right", indicating the direction that Samus is facing through the transition.
+- _direction_: This takes three possible values "left", "right", and "any", indicating the direction that Samus is facing through the transition.
 It should be specified for all vertical transitions but not horizontal ones.

 *Note*: Using a runway connected to a door to leave the room with temporary blue is already covered by `leaveWithRunway`.